H. Pylori Testing Popular

 About Our H. Pylori Testing

-This blood test is used to aid in the diagnosis of H. pylori (Helicobacter pylori) bacteria infections, and/or to determine the cause of chronic type B gastritis or ulcers of the stomach or duodenum.
+This test is used to aid in the diagnosis of H. pylori (Helicobacter pylori) bacteria infections, and/or to determine the cause of chronic type B gastritis or ulcers of the stomach or duodenum.

 About Helicobacter Pylori